Copper(II) chloride: Safety and biological impact

 Copper(II) chloride can be toxic.
 Only concentrations below 1.3 ppm of aqueous copper ions are allowed in drinking water by the US Environmental Protection Agency.
 If copper chloride is absorbed, it results in headache, diarrhea, a drop in blood pressure, and fever.
 Ingestion of large amounts may induce copper poisoning, CNS disorders, and haemolysis.

-Copper(II) chloride has been demonstrated to cause chromosomal aberrations and mitotic cycle disturbances within A. cepa (onion) cells.
+Copper(II) chloride has been demonstrated to cause chromosomal abnormalities and mitotic cycle disturbances within onion (A. cepa) cells.
 Such cellular disturbances lead to genotoxicity.
 Copper(II) chloride has also been studied as a harmful environmental pollutant.
 Often present in irrigation-grade water, it can negatively affect water and soil microbes.
 Specifically, denitrifying bacteria were found to be very sensitive to the presence of copper(II) chloride.
 At a concentration of 0.95 mg/L, copper(II) chloride was found to cause a 50% inhibition (IC50) of the metabolic activity of denitrifying microbes.